New Grants and Payment Management Systems Now Available

 - provides a brief supporting narrative to link costs with project activities.
 The budget should cover the entire award period.

-The budget narrative should thoroughly and clearly describe every category of expense listed in the Budget Detail Worksheet.
+The budget narrative should thoroughly and clearly describe every category of expense listed in the Budget Detail Form.
 OJP expects proposed budgets to be complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).

 Applicants should demonstrate in their budget narrative how they will maximize cost effectiveness of award expenditures.
 Budget narratives should generally describe cost effectiveness in relation to potential alternatives and the goals of the project.
-As with the Budget Detail Worksheet, the budget narrative should describe costs by year.
+As with the Budget Detail Form, the budget narrative should describe costs by year.

 If you are a non-federal entity that expended $750,000 or more in federal funds (from all sources including pass-through sub-awards) in your organization's fiscal year (12-month turnaround reporting period), then you are required to arrange for a single organization-wide audit conducted in accordance with the provisions of Title 2 C.F.R.
 Subpart F (§ 200.500 et seq.).
 Refer to DOJ Grants Financial Guide, 3.19 Audit Requirements.